-In 2022/23, DFO will be consulting with recreational, First Nation, and industry groups to develop a program that will track crab from the point of landing until the final destination.
+In 2023/24, DFO will consult with industry groups to develop a program that will track crab from the point of landing until the final destination.

 3.3.
 Biological Sampling

 The collection of biological data on crab populations is required in each licence area.
 Each licence holder must make arrangements for a designated Observer to collect and submit data to DFO according to the standards outlined in Annex 5.
 During a sampling event, the observer must be positioned in such a way as to accurately collect all required data.
 Generally, this means the observer will need to be onboard the commercial vessel while the samples are being removed from the commercial traps, in order to collect accurate gear information and ensure proper sampling by trap.
 Observers must have access to the traps being sampled if requested in order to collect necessary data on the fishing gear.